nxocorp/node-stackblitz-dev/DOCS/project.md

 - **Github** - Code repository and distribution
 - **Firebase** - Database Storage, File Storage and Authentication

+And finally we will be integrating AI based technologies to enhance our app.

+- **GPT-4**
+- **Midjourny**

+#### Hacker Man - Bonus:

+- We will be turning a mobile phone into a private server
+- Serve our application on the Web and/or in a private local network.

 ## Project Outline

 We will also be breaking down the course into modules to help better understand each component, integrating project .